Raul-Castro/frontend-mentor-challenges/qr-code-component/README.md

 ### What I learned

 Thanks to this challenge I've learned more about semantic HTML5 tags, to use CSS BEM(Block, Element, Modifier) name convention for the classes and last but not least a better git-github workflow also regarding posting this challenge.
-And finally a little approach of deploying in Vercel
+And finally a little approach of deploying on Github pages

 😅 Here is the arcane on how to center a div